 - Personal factors and expectations about how you want your teeth to perform and appear

-How do you replace all my teeth with a full mouth of dental implants?
+How to replace all teeth with full mouth implants?

-Basically what we do is remove your bad teeth and replace them with 20-30 dental implants.
-The Dental Implants serve as new roots that can anchor new and beautiful Zirconia and Porcelain Crowns.
-The Crowns can be brushed and flossed just like natural teeth.
+Basically we remove your bad teeth and replace them with 20-30 implanted teeth.
+The tooth Implants serve as new roots that can anchor new and beautiful zirconia and porcelain crowns.
+Implant crowns can be brushed and flossed just like natural teeth.
 Implants are not susceptible to common dental problems like cavities, root canals and gum disease.
-The Implant crowns are small and similar in size to natural teeth.
-The New Implant teeth do not feel thick unnatural like bridges or dentures.
+The implanted teeth are small and similar in size to natural teeth.
+The teeth do not feel thick and unnatural like bridges or dentures.

 Depending on how long you have been missing teeth and the condition of your remaining teeth, a full mouth of implants may not be the best option.
 Many people can have gum and bone loss and need gum height replaced in addition to teeth.
-If gum and bone need to be replaced a full mouth all on 4 implant bridge may be a better option.
-All on 4 implant bridges include replacement of gum height in addition to teeth.
+If gum and bone need to be replaced a full mouth all on 4 solution may be a better.
+All on 4 implant bridges include replacement of gum and teeth.

-Should you get All on 4 or a Full Mouth of Implants?
+Should you Replace All Your teeth with Full Mouth Dental Implants?

 There are a few different factors to consider:

-- A Full Mouth of Implants and individual crowns is far more expensive because it requires several more implants.
+- Full mouth dental implant sedation and individual crowns is far more expensive because it requires several more implants.
 Individual crowns and abutments are more expensive than the all on 4 bridge also.
 Precise placement of 10 implants in one jaw is more difficult than 4 and the procedure requires a more skilled implant dentist and more surgical time.

 - In cases where a lot of gum and bone height has been lost, a full mouth of individual implants may not be possible.